I S S U E 11.5

 In his book, Five Times Faster: Rethinking the Science, Economics and Diplomacy of Climate Change, Simon Sharpe argues that science is pulling its punches, diplomacy is picking the wrong battles, and economics has been fighting for the other side.
 In Our Fragile Moment: how lessons from the Earth’s past can help us survive the climate crisis, Michael Mann reminds us that human beings have been around for just two million years, a fleeting moment in 4.5 billion years of geological time.
 Earth managed just fine without Homo sapiens for most of its existence.

 The narrow window of climate variability, within which human life is viable, is very fragile.
-When we look at nature however, we see evidence of incredibly intelligent design and resilience.
+When we look at nature, however, we see evidence of incredibly intelligent design and resilience.
+Spiders spin webs between wing mirrors and wings.
 Wildflowers push through cracks in concrete.
-Spiders spin webs that fill space between a car’s wingmirror and its body, as it hurtles along a motorway.
+Hedera creeps over tilted headstones.
+Richard Nicholls’ photographic series, ‘Tenacity’ illustrates this with images that are silent and stark.
 Perhaps nature will recover and repair the damage we leave behind, after we’ve erased ourselves from the picture.

 In the meantime, we must maintain hope that our actions can make a difference.
-Appreciating the beauty of art, and indeed nature itself, may at one level feel like a low priority.
-On another, it could be a vital pre-requisite to effective intervention.
+Appreciating the beauty of art and nature may feel like a low priority, but it could be a vital prerequisite to effective intervention.
 Francois Cheng wrote: ‘We are always at the beginning of things / In the fragile moment that holds the power of life / We are always at the morning of the world’.
 Mary Oliver asked: ‘Tell me, what is it you plan to do / with your one wild and precious life?

 We asked our contributors what poetry can usefully say and do to uncover truths about the paradox of nature’s fragility and its enduring tenacity.
 The contents of these digital features embody their response.